 - Using clear and concise language to explain complex functionalities.

 - Providing comprehensive resources, including detailed guides and tutorials for each feature.

-- Constantly soliciting feedback from users to understand their needs and improve their product and communication accordingly.
+- Constantly soliciting user feedback to understand their needs and improve their product and communication.

-By understanding their product intimately, Salesforce was able to demystify its complexities and communicate its value effectively, contributing significantly to its current market leadership.
+By understanding their product intimately, Salesforce could demystify its complexities and communicate its value effectively, contributing significantly to its current market leadership.